Classification of Students

-If courses are not offered in the day session, limited seats may be available for traditional day students in ACCESS courses under unusual circumstances.
+If courses are not offered in the day session, limited seats may be available for traditional day students in Adult Studies courses under unusual circumstances.
 The student must request an exception by submitting a completed Approval Form (available in MyDSU under the Forms and Documents heading as well as in the Academic Affairs Office) to the associate dean of academic life after obtaining approval from the academic advisor and the department chair or division head who oversees the course.
-If registration of an ACCESS course is allowed the following regulations apply:
+If registration of an Adult Studies course is allowed the following regulations apply:

-- Courses during Session 1 through 4 are considered part of a traditional day student’s five-course load.
-Students may also overload with ACCESS courses on a space-available basis, if they qualify to do so.
+- Courses during Session 1 through 4 are considered part of a traditional day student’s normal course load of 12 to 18 credits.
+Students may also overload with Adult Studies courses on a space-available basis, if they qualify to do so.

-- Registration for ACCESS courses must be completed by the date for changing or adding courses as indicated on the academic calendar for each traditional day semester.
-After the date for changing or adding courses, traditional day students are not permitted to withdraw from a traditional day course and add an ACCESS course.
-Permission to withdraw from a traditional day course and add an ACCESS course after the date for changing and adding courses is granted by the dean of undergraduate education only by way of exception and for serious reasons (e.g., serious illness).
+- Registration for Adult Studies courses must be completed by the date for changing or adding courses as indicated on the academic calendar for each traditional day semester.
+After the date for changing or adding courses, traditional day students are not permitted to withdraw from a traditional day course and add an Adult Studies course.
+Permission to withdraw from a traditional day course and add an Adult Studies course after the date for changing and adding courses is granted by the dean of undergraduate education only by way of exception and for serious reasons (e.g., serious illness).
 The desire merely to improve one’s GPA or to avoid a failure is not a sufficient reason for granting this exception.

-- Permission to withdraw from ACCESS courses must be obtained from the student’s academic advisor and from the Director of the Academic Success Center.
-Withdrawal from ACCESS courses will follow the applicable deadlines for these courses, which are published in the ACCESS calendar, available online.
+- Permission to withdraw from Adult Studies courses must be obtained from the student’s academic advisor and from the Director of the Academic Success Center.
+Withdrawal from Adult Studies courses will follow the applicable deadlines for these courses, which are published in the Adult Studies calendar, available online.

-- Students enrolled in ACCESS courses must follow the ACCESS calendar for those courses in all respects.
-This is especially important for breaks
+- Students enrolled in Adult Studies courses must follow the Adult Studies calendar for those courses in all respects.
+This is especially important for breaks.

-Traditional day students who want to take ACCESS summer and winter session courses must register for them in WebAdvisor and pay the appropriate tuition.
+Traditional day students who want to take Adult Studies summer and winter session courses must register for them in Self Service/WebAdvisor and pay the appropriate tuition.
 The tuition for summer courses is due before the summer course begins and cannot be deferred until the fall semester.
 The tuition for winter courses is due before the winter course begins and cannot be deferred until the spring semester.
 These courses may not be considered part of a fall or spring course load.

 Traditional Day Students in Graduate Courses